 Those who feed their babies frequently or empty their breasts often and more thoroughly tend to have thicker milk.
 Those with an exceptionally robust milk supply or those who go long stretches between feeds tend to have a more bluish hue to their milk.

-Regardless of the color of your milk, it is safe to feed your baby
+Regardless of the color of your milk, it is safe and perfect to feed your baby